Logo

 • A Weaverse account and a Weaverse Project created for your storefront.

-• Basic familiarity with Remix and Hydrogen concepts.
+• Basic familiarity with Hydrogen concepts and either:

 Step 1: Install Weaverse SDK